mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 **Coroutine context and builders**
 So CoroutineContext is just a way to hold and pass data.
-By default, the parent passes its context to the child, which is one of the parent- child relationship effects.
+By default, the parent passes its context to the child, which is one of the parent-child relationship effects.
 We say that the child inherits context from its parent.

 Since new elements always replace old ones with the same key, the child context always overrides elements with the same key from the parent context.
 The defaults are used only for keys that are not specified anywhere else.
 Currently, the